krishna-s-koyyalamudi/The-Hunt/README.md

 Apart from that, JavaScript seemed to be fast, responsive and thought it will be suitable for all platforms such as Android and IOS.
 Secondly, we are using Heroku application to deploy our application as this is open source and feasible to host.

+BY using  the above technologies there will be a Speedy Development and User-driven Outcomes and  using the Using certain modern frameworks will enable faster development of elements

 ### Framework

 Regarding frameworks, as per our client suggestion we thought of using NestJS.
 This will also help us to organize our code by providing a proper structure.